-The Blood Tribe (Kainai First Nation) is one of Canada’s largest and most populous reserves.
-Located in Standoff, Alberta, the Blood Tribe has many entities that support members’ daily lives, including Housing, Community Engagement, Health, EMS, and more.
+Located in Standoff, Alberta, the Blood Tribe (Kainai First Nation) is one of Canada’s largest and most populous reserves.
+The Blood Tribe has many entities that support members’ daily lives, including Housing, Community Engagement, Health, EMS, and more.

-During 2020, Kash Shade, the Blood Tribe Department of Health’s Director of Non-Insured Health Benefits, worked with MoveMobility to add accessible medical transportation vehicles to the department’s fleet.
+During 2020, Kash Shade, the Blood Tribe Department of Health’s Director of Non-Insured Health Benefits, worked with MoveMobility to add accessible medical transportation vans to the department’s fleet.

-Later in the year, Mr. Shade reached out to MoveMobility about the Mobile Medical Unit we had recently launched.
+Later in the year, Shade reached out to MoveMobility about our Mobile Medical Unit we had recently launched.
 He explained to us that community members often experience transportation challenges:

 “Our community, the Blood Reserve, is the largest geographical reserve in all of Canada, so transportation is obviously a major barrier for a lot of our clients.
 A lot don’t have access to transportation.
 There’s not a whole of programming to help with that.”Kash Shade, BTDH